ai4os/ai4-docs/source/user/howto/develop-model.rst

     .. #TODO: modify disk commands when ready

-    It is your job to program your application to make use of these real resources.
+    It is your job to program your application to make use of these real resources (eg. load smaller models, load less data, etc).
     Failing to do so could potentially make your process being killed for surpassing the available resources.